-The Delaware Department of Natural Resources Environmental Control (DNREC) is designated as the coordinating agency for energy emergency planning, response, and mitigation.
+The State Energy Office (SEO), through the Delaware Department of Natural Resources and Environmental Control (DNREC)'s Division of Climate, Coastal, & Energy (DCCE) is designated as the coordinating agency for energy emergency planning, response, and mitigation.
+The SEO is the lead for Emergency Support Function 12 (ESF-12).
 This plan reflects the state's priorities for a response to an energy shortage.
 In order to implement this plan, a number of state agencies, entities, and others will work together to successfully mitigate energy shortages through conservation and other means.
 The goals and objectives outlined in the plan and within the appendices support this effort.
-Accomplishments can be realized only by joint efforts, dedication, and commitment to energy shortage mitigation.
-Clear recognition is made that energy producers and suppliers have emergency response plans of their own, which will be used in emergency situations.
+Successful implementation of the SESP can be realized only by joint efforts, dedication, and commitment to energy shortage mitigation.
+The SEO recognizes energy producers and suppliers have emergency response plans of their own, many of which are required or approved by organizations such as the North American Electric Reliability Corporation, the Federal Energy Regulatory Commission, the Delaware Public Service Commission, and the US Coast Guard, which will be used in emergency situations.